Master-Bilt® Refrigeration News & Product Information

 A lighted sign is helpful in attracting attention, especially at a distance.
 If your refrigerated items are located at the back of the store, extra signage could come in handy.
 On the other hand, merchandisers will full length doors make it possible to display more products.
 A wider variety of items can also be attractive.
 Either way, there’s no wrong answer, it just depends on preference and the specific application.

 Depending on the type of products you’re displaying, you’ll need either a refrigerator or a freezer, or possibly both.
-Sizes vary widely but both coolers and freezers typically come in one, two or three door models and in approximate widths of 27” to 78”.
-Slide door refrigerators are offered in two or three door versions.
+Sizes vary widely but both coolers and freezers come in approximate widths of 27” to 78”.
+Swing door models are provided in one, two or three door models while slide door refrigerators are offered in two or three door versions.
 Think about the amount of space you have available and your volume of sales to help determine the size that best suits your needs.

 Door options are either swing or slide.
-Refrigerators are usually offered in swing and slide door, freezers in swing only.
+Refrigerators are usually offered in swing and slide door while freezers are in swing only.

-Shelving options differ but usually they are either mounted on pilasters using clips or they are cantilever.
+Shelving options differ but generally they are either mounted on pilasters using clips or they are cantilever.
 Cantilever shelves attach to columns in the rear wall of the merchandiser and can be positioned level or angled.
-Either way, shelves may be positioned as needed to display a variety of products.
+Either way, you can position shelves as needed to display a variety of products.
 Price tag molding is a feature on many shelves.
 It attaches to the outside shelf edge and is useful for displaying the product item number and pricing.
 The number of shelves provided with a merchandiser can vary but four shelves per door is optimum.

 LED lighting is standard on most all merchandisers now for several reasons.
 It’s longer lasting, uses less energy and doesn’t introduce heat into the merchandiser’s interior.
 The quality of LED light is also better than fluorescent as the brightness and tone of LEDs make product packaging stand out more.